HenrikSamuelsson/embedding-sensors-and-motors-specialization/course-1-sensor-and-sensor-cicuit-design/week-1-quiz.md

 Let’s evaluate each option:

-- **❌ It is more accurate than the NTC thermistors:**
+- **❌ It is more accurate than the NTC thermistors.**
   Incorrect.
 Thermistors can achieve accuracies of ±0.1 °C to ±0.2 °C. Thermocouples typically have ~1% accuracy unless individually calibrated.

-- **✅ It can measure higher temperatures than the NTC thermistor:**
+- **✅ It can measure higher temperatures than the NTC thermistor.**
   Correct.
 Thermocouples can operate well above 800 °C (even over 2000 °C in some cases), whereas thermistors are typically limited to 200 °C.

-- **❌ Its curve of temperature vs. voltage is more linear, and can be used without complex calibration:**
+- **❌ Its curve of temperature vs. voltage is more linear, and can be used without complex calibration.**
   Incorrect.
 Thermocouple output is **non-linear**, and lookup tables (e.g., ITS-90) or interpolation are required.

-- **❌ It can measure lower temperatures than the NTC thermistor:**
+- **❌ It can measure lower temperatures than the NTC thermistor.**
   Unclear, but not generally true.
 Thermistors are often used for low-temperature applications (e.g., down to –50 °C).
 Some thermocouples can handle cryogenic ranges, but thermistors are more accurate and common at low temperatures.

 ### 🎯 Answer